Gormezoglu/Gormezoglu/readme.md

 I'm an economist and an MSc. student in Information Systems at METU.
 I love to learn new things daily.
 Developing skills on data-oriented tasks.

-🌱 Currently, learning Data Engineering
+🌱 Currently, learning Data Engineering.

 🎹 [Electronic Music Producer](https://soundcloud.com/melih-gor-1)